calvare7/calvare7.github.io/_projects/marswit_ripples.md

 - ***z₀* can be up to two orders of magnitude larger on Mars than is typically assumed, while flow remains smooth.** Values can reach up to 1 cm — far exceeding the flat-bed assumptions used in current wind-speed predictions and global circulation models for Mars.

-- **Conclusion: Large martian ripples are drag ripples.** Their size, formation mechanism, and associated sand fluxes are all consistent with aerodynamic (drag) ripple theory, and inconsistent with an impact-ripple origin.
+- **Large martian ripples are drag ripples.** Their size, formation mechanism, and associated sand fluxes are all consistent with aerodynamic (drag) ripple theory.

 ---